padzikm/CompositeUI/README.md

 #Welcome to CompositeUI project

-This project shows how to create composite UI in asp.net mvc in service oriented architecture style.
+This project shows how to create composite UI in asp.net mvc in service oriented architecture style

 Code includes ready to use composite ui infrastructure component - download sources and include Service.Infrastructure project into your solution